 El Paseo Community Garden is one of many Neighborspace protected and community managed spaces, maintained by volunteers.
-It is located in the Pilsen neighborhood and was founded as Growing Station in 2009.
-Our garden is located on a former brownfield site and was constructed during the first phase of the rails to trails project “El Paseo”.
+It is located in the Pilsen neighborhood of Chicago and was founded as Growing Station in 2009.
+It is located on a former brownfield site and was constructed during the first phase of the rails to trails project “El Paseo”.
 The garden sits along the public path and maintains the area between West 21st Street and West Cullerton Street.
-A monarch butterfly prairie on one side and raised beds on the other.
-We offer private allotment beds or collective beds.
+A monarch butterfly prairie lives on one side of the path and raised beds on the other.
+Gardening is offered through private allotment beds or collective beds.
 Collective beds eliminate waiting lists for participation and allow anyone to get involved.
 Free food beds are included on the perimeter of the collective beds for visitors.
 The garden serves as a public green space for the neighborhood, especially for our neighbors in the adjacent senior living and affordable housing apartments.
-El Paseo garden brings a diverse crowd of people together through our monthly community events, including: volunteer days, educational gardening workshops, potluck parties, annual children’s harvest festival , weekly yoga, and weekly meditation.
+El Paseo Community Garden partners with community members to unite the diverse community through monthly community events, including: volunteer days, educational gardening workshops, potluck parties, annual Harvest Festival, Halloween Haunted Garden, pop-up markets, weekly yoga, and weekly meditation.
 Our goal is to Empower through Nature.

 Our mission is to harness the skills and talents of neighborhood residents and to strengthen environmental stewardship and civic engagement in Pilsen.
 Our land acts as a community space that provides the opportunity to not only grow healthy food, but become an active member of the community and learn from one another.
 We provide opportunities to share knowledge while bridging the cultural gap around issues of health and sustainability.

 - 2020 The John D. and Catherine T. MacArthur Foundation Creative Placemaking Award

 - 2018 Chicago Excellence in Gardening Award (Special Award: Larger than Life)